-- 2.0.1 The report considers the main proposals included within the 2022/23 draft report of the Independent Remuneration Panel for Wales (the Panel) as they relate to Blaenau Gwent County Borough Council. - 2.0.2 The Local Government (Wales) Measure 2011 requires the Panel's Annual Report to take effect from 1 April.
+- 2.0.1 The report details the main determinations included within the 2022/23 report of the Independent Remuneration Panel for Wales (the Panel) as they relate to Blaenau Gwent County Borough Council. - 2.0.2 The Local Government (Wales) Measure 2011 requires the Panel's Annual Report to take effect from 1 April.
 In most years, this is in line with financial and administrative arrangements of all authorities.
 However, when new councils are elected some of the Panel's determinations are to be effective for the new municipal term.